Welcome to the 13 days of Halloween

-Now, I’m not a fan of Christmas songs, but if I’m going to throw one out there as a SOTD, this is a decent rendition that doesn’t make my ears bleed.
-Plus, it hella reminds me of the Pitch Perfect movies — those Barten Bellas are badass — That’s right!
-I said it!
-Moving on . . .
+Now, I’m not a fan of Christmas songs, but if I’m going to throw one out there as a SOTD, it’s going to be something badass that doesn’t make my ears bleed.
+And by Odin, this epic rendition has me wanting to drink Christmas Punch from the skulls of my enemies!

 3 different ways to enjoy 3 different ghost stories at

 “Whistle and I’ll Come to You by M.R.
 James”